ABCD Caption Writing

 Directions Read before moving on!

 Did you know that captions were the most-read words in yearbooks?
 Captions add context to photos, but there is an art to writing them.
 You will write captions for photos in your magazine.
 On the next page, you will find a page divided into 4 sections.
 Complete sections 1-4 by reading the material and completing the attached Google forms!
-Those are each worth 10 points.
-Then, in section 5, you will practice writing your own captions.
-That section is worth 60 points.
+Those are part of your grade.
+Then, in section 5, you will practice writing your own caption.
+That section is a grade, but you should submit this section on Canvas.
 All together, this assignment is worth 100 total points and is due by the end of class.
 Click the arrow when you're ready to start.

 ABCD Caption Writing